Image Text Translation API Endpoint

 • multipart/form-data

 Submit a multipart/form-data POST request to directly upload your image from your app.
-Refer to the code samples section below ↓ on how to do so.
+Refer to the code samples section below ↓ for working examples in Python, JavaScript, PHP, and Ruby.

 HTTP Response